seancorfield/seancorfield.github.io/content/md/posts/2021/02/23/deps-edn-monorepo.md

 #### Not just us

-It's probably worth mentioning at this point that the [Polylith](https://polylith.gitbook.io/) team were also looking at supporting the Clojure CLI / `deps.edn` and their architecture is a type of monorepo -- and they were also struggling with effective ways to organize `deps.edn` files and how to invoke them.
-I believe folks using Datomic Ions were also wrestling with some sort of variant of this problem too, based on discussions I had with Alex Miller.<a name="the-third-way">&nbsp;</a>
+It's probably worth mentioning at this point that the [Polylith](https://polylith.gitbook.io/) team are also looking at supporting the Clojure CLI / `deps.edn` and their architecture is a type of monorepo -- and they are also struggling with effective ways to organize `deps.edn` files and how to invoke them.
+Monorepos come in many forms!<a name="the-third-way">&nbsp;</a>

 ### The Third Way

 At this point, I pressed Alex Miller pretty hard on how he might tackle this problem if he were forced -- gun to his head -- to work on a monorepo like ours?

-> "I have worked on them in the past. did not like, would not mono repo again."
-(Alex Miller, Slack, February 19th, 2021)

 After a bit of back and forth with Alex in a thread on Slack and several DMs later, the path we agreed that I should explore was to create a top-level `deps.edn` file -- a variant of our